Daniella Pierson

 Daniella Pierson (born August 4, 1995) is a Colombian-American entrepreneur.
 She is the founder and CEO of The Newsette, a women's media company, and co-founder of Wondermind, a mental fitness startup.
 In 2022, Forbes called her the youngest wealthiest self-made BIPOC woman.
-In 2025, Forbes called her a cautionary tale of hubris, using 'Smoke and Mirrors' to falsely claim being on their board, among other professional exaggerations.
+In 2025, Forbes called her a cautionary tale of hubris, using 'Smoke and Mirrors' to falsely claim being on the magazine's board, among other professional exaggerations.

 Early life and education

 Pierson was born Jacksonville, Florida, to Keith Pierson, who is originally from Niagara Falls, New York, and Claudy Pierson, who is from Colombia.
 Her twin sister, Alex Aster is a young adult author.
 She attended Boston University, where she launched The Newsette as a sophomore in 2015.
 Initially, the newsletter was distributed to eight subscribers, focusing on topics such as business, fashion, beauty, and technology.

 Career

 The Newsette

 Pierson founded The Newsette in 2015, which is a daily newsletter designed to bring the experience of a magazine to email inboxes.
 By 2022, it reached over 500,000 subscribers, primarily women aged 18 to 35.
 The company reported $40 million in revenue in 2021 and was valued at $200 million.